Serengeti National Park

 Serengeti Kuhama Camp

-Located in the heart of the central Serengeti’s prime game viewing area, Kuhama Camp sits 29 kilometers southwest of Seronera airstrip.
+Located in the heart of central Serengeti’s prime game viewing area, Kuhama Camp sits 29 kilometers southwest of Seronera airstrip.

 Crafted with comfort in mind, the tents feature wooden floors and beds made from exquisite tropical wood, accompanied by bedside tables.
 En-suite washroom facilities, including a hand washbasin, safari bucket shower, and flush toilet, are discretely located at the far end of each guest tent.